Shivanshu8211/Shivanshu8211/README.md

 <!-- TODO: Add last video link -->

 - 🔭 I’m currently working at Gauth Expert
-- 🤔 I’m looking for an Intership.
+- 🤔 I’m looking for an internship.
 - 📫 How to reach me: ai21btech11027@iith.ac.in
-- 😄 Pronouns: CoderOne, Ipenywis, islempenywis.
+- 😄 Pronouns: Shiva, Legion.
-- ⚡ Fun fact: I play games and go to the GYM very often.
+- ⚡ Fun fact: I often play games and go to the gym.

 #### Known Techs